 About the program

-The IAEP has five levels of study, each consisting of 24 hours of classes per week for 14 weeks.
+The IAEP has six levels of study, each consisting of 24 hours of classes per week for 14 weeks.
 The program begins in January, May and September of each year.
 On average, there are fewer than 12 students in each class.

 Over 80 per cent of students who enter the IAEP successfully complete the program and begin their degree at the University of Manitoba.
 Research shows that students who complete the IAEP:

 - have higher marks in their degree program than other international students,

 - have higher first year GPAs than Canadian Students and